radekska/simple_codes/README.md

-# simple_codes
+# C++ Udemy Course

-Welcome to my humble repository
+Welcome to my C++ repository.
+Here are some basic solutions of Udemy course challenges, enjoy :)